boshoffwillem/design-patterns/gang-of-four-patterns/StructuralPatterns/README.md

 - Composite design pattern is used to treat both single (scalar) and composite objects uniformly
     - I.e., ```Foo``` and ```Collection<Foo>``` have common APIs

+### 3.2 Summary

+- Objects can use all other objects via inheritance/composition
+- Some composed and singular objects need similar/identical behaviors
+- Composite design pattern lets us treat both types of objects uniformly
+- A single object can masquerade as a collection with ```yield return this;```.